northernreachtech-cpu/ariya-protocol/move/docs/airdrop_distribution.md

 4. **External APIs**: Integration with social media and other platforms
 5. **Cross-Chain**: Multi-chain airdrop coordination

-This contract provides a comprehensive, flexible foundation for automated reward distribution within the EIA Protocol, enabling organizers to incentivize participation while ensuring only genuine event participants receive rewards through transparent, verifiable mechanisms.
+This contract provides a comprehensive, flexible foundation for automated reward distribution within the ariya Protocol, enabling organizers to incentivize participation while ensuring only genuine event participants receive rewards through transparent, verifiable mechanisms.